caspa142/Delivrable-brahim/README.md

 This repository contains all the necessary components to run the project and manage its deployments.
 Enjoy exploring!

-# Dockerizing Your TypeScript Application
+## Task one: Dockerizing Your TypeScript Application

 This guide will help you containerize your TypeScript application using Docker.
 Follow these steps to get started: